MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-quote-an-assemble-to-order-sale.md

 > [!NOTE]
 >  Like all types of quotes, the quantities on assembly quotes are not used in availability, planning, or reservations.

-## <a name="to-create-a-sales-quote-for-an-assemble-to-order-item"></a>To create a sales quote for an assemble-to-order item
+## To create a sales quote for an assemble-to-order item

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Quote**, and then choose the related link.
 2. Create a sales quote line with one line for an assembly item.
 For more information, see [Make Sales Quotes](sales-how-make-offers.md).